 into the carious cavity

-Mix 3-4 drops of liquid once with the required amount of powder until a paste-like consistency
+Mix 3-4 drops of liquid once with the required amount of powder to a paste-like consistency

 into the carious cavity